Why Do Juvenile Commit Crimes?

 – Addressing poverty and other social factors that can lead to crime

 Texas has many programs and initiatives in place to support these efforts.
-For more information on how you can help prevent child crime in Texas, please visit the Texas Department of Family and Protective Services website.
+For more information on how you can help prevent juvenile crime in Texas, please visit the Texas Department of Family and Protective Services website.